marzubov/TeamvoyFrontend/javascript/grid/index.md

 ```

 Where:

-    * Container - the HTML tag where this table will be located.
+    1. Container - the HTML tag where this table will be located.
 For example,
-      ```js
+      ```
       document.getElementById("container");
       ```